ArduPilot/ardupilot_wiki/common/source/docs/common-daiwa-winch.rst

 .. note::

-    ArduPilot does not yet include a special driver for this winch but it can be controlled using the flight controller's servo outputs which allows the winch to be operated from the pilot's transmitter and/or DO_SET_SERVO mission commands
+    ArduPilot does not yet include a special driver for this winch but it can be controlled using the autopilot's servo outputs which allows the winch to be operated from the pilot's transmitter and/or DO_SET_SERVO mission commands

 Where To Buy
 ------------